Public Safety Best Practices

 Deflection technologies that divert citizens, the media, and other government agencies away from submitting public records requests are a great way to reduce your workload.
 These in-line digital functions can deflect requests that you’ve already completed (duplicates), as well as those which are non-responsive or vexatious.
 Here are some best practice deflection examples:

-Published Records Deflection: keywords which match published records request responses trigger alerts with links to the relevant files.
+Published Records Deflection: keywords which match published records request responses can trigger alerts with links to the relevant files.
 Ideally, you can post any responsive record generated in your system to your public library as you are closing the request (based on your organization’s guidelines for transparency — whatever those guidelines may be).

 - Materials Estimates: When permitted by law, materials fees estimates can separate the serious requesters from those just creating makework.
 Look for a tool that lets you display and email estimates to requesters; and then easily convert those estimates to actionable invoices and payments connected to your preferred online payment provider.